aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 ## Removing all brew installed versions of PHP

-To do a fresh install, we will first remove any existing homebrew PHP installations.
+To do a fresh install, we will first remove any existing brew PHP installations.
 The following is the bash commands I use to clean out my PHP installation directories:

 ```bash